← Back to 漢書

 祿

-they killed Lü Lu and flogged Lü Xu to death.
+They killed Lü Lu and flogged Lü Xu to death.
 They divided into commands and completely captured all males and females of the Lü clan, beheading them regardless of age.

 14